YoussefFekky/2048/README.md

 [0, 0, 8, 0],
 [0, 128, 0, 16]]).

-Finalized on 1/5/2019 by Youssef Hassan, Waleed Abdelhakim, Amr Anwar, Youssef El-Hefnawy, and Mustafa Magdi.
+Last modified on 1/5/2019 by Youssef Hassan, Waleed Abdelhakim, Amr Anwar, Youssef El-Hefnawy, and Mustafa Magdi.